Dental Crowns Near You

 Securing a Dental Bridge

 To receive a dental bridge, a patient would have the bridge attached to one or more abutment teeth on either side of the missing space in their smile.
-These abutment teeth will need dental crowns attached to them to provide an anchor for the dental bridge.

-What Are the Capabilities of Dental Crowns?
+What Are the Abilities of Dental Crowns?

-• Strengthens teeth
+• It strengthens your teeth

-• Lowers tooth decay risk
+• It lowers tooth decay risk

 What Are Dental Crowns Made From?

-There are a wide variety of materials that can be used to make crowns, including porcelain, porcelain-fused-to-metal, metallic alloys, composite resin and ceramics.
+There are a wide variety of materials that can be used to make crowns, including porcelain, porcelain-fused-to-metal, metallic alloys, composite resin, and ceramics.

 Your Dental Crowns Consultation